Lightstreamer/helm-charts/charts/lightstreamer/README.md

 ## Settings

-To improve the readability and navigation, the documentation has been broken down into smaller sections, each one focused on a specific aspect of the Helm chart.
+To improve readability and navigation, the documentation has been divided into smaller sections, each focusing on a specific aspect of the Helm chart:

-Explore the setting sections:

 - [Common](#common-settings)
 - [Servers](#servers-settings)